keshavgoel787/NUPathfinder/app/src/modules/README.md

 # `modules` Folder

 Currently, we are using this folder to hold functionality that needs to be accessible to the entire application. `nav.py` is a module that supports our custom navigation bar on the left of the app along with some basic Role-Based Access Control (RBAC).

+We have 5 blueprints, one for each "role" including students, recruiter, department head, and developer with 2 blueprints being used for students.
+The main student blueprint 'student_routes.py' inclues 8 routes while the second blueprint 'job_routes.py' only has 1.

+The home page of the Streamlit UI will give the user 4 buttons/users to choose from.

+Selecting the student role in the Streamlit UI home page will make the user a student and give them the option between choosing to go to their profile and look at the job listings.
+Going to the profile will display the students skills along with the respective proficiency level.
+In addition it provides spaces for a student to add new skills, and update and delete existing skills.
+The job listings page of the students section will at first show random job listings from the database with the job title, company, description, and average rating.
+Users can search for specific keywords in a job listing and the website will return the listings in order of words closest to the words searched.
+In addition their is a button for the user to quickly submit their application and another one to view more details of the listings which will take them to another page.
+This other page will have all the information on the job previously listed but also include the start and end date and the required skills and profecieny for each skill.
+There is also an area with reviews from previous users and an area for the user to leave a review.